baarde/uuid-kit/README.md

 ## License

 This project is licensed for use under the MIT License (MIT).
-Please see [LICENSE](LICENSE) for more information.
+Please see the [LICENSE](LICENSE) file for more information.